irondrive/andromeda-server/README.md

 ### Basic Requirements
 Andromeda requires PHP >= 7.4 (8.x is supported) and the JSON (7.x only), mbstring, PDO and Sodium PHP extensions.
 Other extensions may be required by apps for additional functionality.
 Supported databases are MySQL, PostgreSQL and SQLite.
 These require the corresponding PDO extensions (PDO-mysql, PDO-pgsql, PDO-sqlite).
 PostgreSQL ALSO requires the PHP-pgsql extension.

 Andromeda does not use any OS or webserver-specific functions and works on Windows and Linux, Apache and Nginx, etc.  *No* specific PHP or webserver configuration is required.
+It is recommended for security to ensure that the web server cannot write to any of the PHP code folders.

-However, it is strongly recommended to make sure that Andromeda's subdirectories (apps, core, vendor) are not accessible over the web.
-Hiding the subdirectories is not strictly required, but having them accessible will reveal information including exact app patch versions (metadata.json), and exposing the vendor directory could include [other vulnerable code](https://thephp.cc/articles/phpunit-a-security-risk).  .htaccess files are included to accomplish this with Apache 2.4, but manual configuration is needed for nginx or others.
-Alternatively, the subfolders can be installed elsewhere if the definition of `ROOT` in `a2init.php` is updated.
+It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/lib`).
+This can be accomplished easily by changing the include path in the root `index.php`.
+Hiding the subdirectories is not strictly required, but having them accessible will reveal information including exact app patch versions (`metadata.json`), and exposing the vendor directory could include [other vulnerable code](https://thephp.cc/articles/phpunit-a-security-risk).
+In case the folders must exist in `/var/www`, .htaccess files are included restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
+For development, the tools assume that the folders have not moved.

 ### Install Steps